Nicola Ginzel

 The whole process of recording the footprint in its entirety through these rubbings took four months.
 The transformation of a quarter of the works is still in progress.

-The centuries of history represented by all the nails that were driven into the Nail-Tree Talisman represent different beliefs, ages and customs.
-Prior to the 16th century, the tree trunk was believed to heal wounds through energetic transference via a nail.
-By the 18th Century, travelling smiths and apprentices would hammer a nail into the tree before leaving town for good luck.
+NG: The centuries of history represented by all the nails that were driven into the Nail-Tree Talisman represent different beliefs, ages, and customs.
+Before the 16th century, the tree trunk was believed to heal wounds through energetic transference via a nail.
+By the 18th Century, traveling smiths and apprentices would hammer a nail into the tree before leaving town for good luck.
 Many legends surround the nail-tree talisman, including one that the Devil guarded it at some point.

-You ask, one of its (the nail-tree’s) metaphysical functions were to have the nail transfer the energy of a person’s wound into the tree and thereby lessen suffering.
+You ask, one of its (the nail-tree’s) metaphysical functions was to have the nail transfer the energy of a person’s wound into the tree and thereby lessen suffering.
 How did this practice affect your project?
-The nail-tree reminds me that this building’s history goes deeper than just a display of power pioneered by an American Company.
+The nail tree reminds me that this building’s history goes deeper than just a display of power pioneered by an American Company.
 I understood the nail–tree’s symbolism intellectually but did not send it suffering during my process of frottage.
 Maybe I should have.
-Perhaps then I would not have undergone major surgery after the four–month long frottage process.
+Perhaps then I would not have undergone major surgery after the four-month-long frottage process.

 The frottaged marks are gathered for the purpose of an ‘energetic transference.’

-By re-creating, in a group of paper rubbings, something so solid and immutable as the Palais Equitable, you are investing your project not only with the private experience and performance of your own actions, but you are also making a public record.
+JG: By re-creating, in a group of paper rubbings, something so solid and immutable as the Palais Equitable, you are investing your project not only with the private experience and performance of your actions but also in making a public record.
 Yet your art is not only about public form, outside your imagination and experience.
 What are the relations between the private and public in your art?

-The process of frottage is solely executed on site and visible to the public present at that moment in time.
-I chose to do this work at dawn because it was the quietest time of day in regard to foot traffic.
+NG: The process of frottage is solely executed on-site and visible to the public present at that moment in time.
+I chose to do this work at dawn because it was the quietest time of day regarding foot traffic.
 This ‘public performance’ was something that had to occur for the recording of frottages to take place.
 The collective nature of these frottages becomes more individualized and anonymous to their original history as they are transformed (behind doors) in the studio using a specific methodology of surface manipulations and materials.

 Artists’ responses to the frottages suggest the building to be equated with a body in some way.
 Frottages recall garment making as if layering the different pieces completes the ‘body of the building.’
 They’ve also recalled maps and even scars on the paper.
 The analogy to graffiti has been mentioned.
 This takes the definitive site-specific body and moves its original record further in the direction of something anonymous and eventually re-defined.
 I understand why you mentioned the German artist, Georg Wols, who was a contemporary of Max Ernst, when seeing some of the finished works.
 Wols rejected both figuration and abstraction in favor of a projection into the metaphysical plane.